plattco/Shooter/README.md

 # Shooter
-A simple spaceship shooter game where you shoot at oncoming objects from left to right
+A simple spaceship shooter game where you shoot up at rectangles moving towards the sides of the screen